sylphillaeoko/otterworldly_otv_2022/README.md

 This is the project of the Otterworldly OTV team for the Spring 2022 semester

-Code contributed was almost all by Alex Swisdak, with minor contributions from Mithran Sivakumar, Aidan Ellwanger
+Code contributed was almost all by Sylph Illaeoko, with minor contributions from Mithran Sivakumar, Aidan Ellwanger
-Github, associated code explanation, and project overview was by Alex Swisdak
+Github, associated code explanation, and project overview was by Sylph Illaeoko

 ## Project Overview
 This project is divided into five files: